Create a Halloween Wreath for your Front Door or Entry with this easy to follow tutorial. An easy DIY craft tutorial idea for fun Halloween Decor.

 How to Make a Striped Halloween Wreath

-This wreath was pretty simple to put to together and I love how it turned out.
+This wreath was pretty simple to put together and I love how it turned out.
 I started with a pool noodle that we had hiding in our closet.
 The hot summer pool days are over so I don’t think it will be missed.
 Using Gorilla Tape I taped the ends together to form the wreath shape.

 I picked up the plastic skull and the black and white felt sheets at Walmart.
 I love the skull!